Chatham Islands: Local government

+Parliamentary electorates

+The Chatham Islands are within a single electorate which sends one member to Parliament.
+Until the 1990s, the Chatham Islands were in the Lyttelton electorate, but since then they have formed part of the Rongotai general electorate, which otherwise lies in south Wellington.
+Julie Anne Genter is the MP for Rongotai.
+The Te Tai Tonga Māori electorate (currently held by Tākuta Ferris) includes the Chatham Islands; before boundaries of Maori seats were reformed in 1996 the archipelago was part of the Maori electorate of Western Maori.

 State services

 Policing is carried out by a sole-charge constable appointed by the Wellington police district, who has often doubled as an official for many government departments, including court registrar (Department for Courts), customs officer (New Zealand Customs Service) and immigration officer (Department of Labour – New Zealand Immigration Service).

 A District Court judge sent from either the North Island or the South Island presides over court sittings, but urgent sittings may take place at the Wellington District Court.

 Because of the isolation and small population, some of the rules governing daily activities undergo a certain relaxation.
-For example, every transport service operated solely on Great Barrier Island, the Chatham Islands or Stewart Island / Rakiura need not comply with section 70C of the Transport Act 1962 (the requirements for drivers to maintain driving-hours logbooks).
+For example, every transport service operated solely on Great Barrier Island, the Chatham Islands or Stewart Island need not comply with section 70C of the Transport Act 1962 (the requirements for drivers to maintain driving-hours logbooks).
 Drivers subject to section 70B must nevertheless keep record of their driving hours in some form.

-Health

 The Canterbury District Health Board is responsible for providing publicly funded health services for the island.
 Prior to July 2015, this was the responsibility of the Hawke's Bay District Health Board.